mjmcnelis/RKM.jl/docs/src/solver_options.md

 # Solver options

 The ODE evolution function `evolve_ode` requires a set of solver options, which are stored in the struct `SolverOptions`.
-Here is an example set of all the available options:
+Here is an example set of all the options:

 ```julia
 options = SolverOptions(;